-In today’s generation, everything has shifted online, and if the customers don’t find you there, the chances are slim that they’ll find you at all.
-Creating an online presence for your business is important to inform the locals about your services, and Google My Business is a user-friendly platform for that.
+In today’s generation, everything has shifted online, and if the customers don’t find you there, the chances are slim that they’ll find you.
+Creating an online presence for your business is essential to inform the locals about your products and services, and Google My Business is a user-friendly platform for that.

 Don’t know how to use GMB?
-Read our guide to set up your business profile on Google!
+Read our guide to setting up your business profile on Google!

 What Is ‘Google My Business’?

-Google My Business or GMB is a handy tool that ensures showcasing accurate information about your store whenever anyone looks it up on Google.
-You can do tons of things like adding business information, including your location, photos, videos, business hours, and responding to reviews.
+Google My Business, or GMB, is a handy tool that showcases accurate information about your store, including historical location data, whenever anyone looks it up on Google.
+You can do many things, like adding business information crucial for discovery searches, including your location, photos, videos, and business hours, and responding to reviews.

-This Google Business listing can help you rank higher and won’t replace your company’s website but will enhance your online presence and public identity on the search engine.
-That’s because the details you provide will appear on Google search and maps.
+This Google Business listing can help you rank higher and won’t replace your company’s website but will enhance your online presence with high quality and public identity on the search engine.
+That’s because the details you provide will appear on Google Search and Google Maps.

-It is practical because it allows potential customers to connect with you conveniently.
-They’ll be able to leave reviews, call, or message you with ease and will have more options to transact.
+It is practical because it allows prospective customers to connect with you conveniently.
+They’ll be able to leave reviews, call, or message you quickly and have more options to transact.

 Why Does ‘Google My Business’ Matter?

-We understand — there are plenty of Google tools on the internet, so what’s the point of stressing on Google My Business?
+We understand — there are plenty of Google tools on the internet, so what’s the point of stressing about having a Google My Business profile?

-It is crucial for local SEO and propels sales in the neighbouring areas by driving in customers.
-So, if you are seeking more local exposure, you cannot sleep on the benefits of having a Google My Business profile.
+It is crucial for local SEO and propels sales in neighbouring areas by driving in customers.
+So, if you seek more local exposure, you cannot sleep on the benefits of having a Google My Business profile.

-Local SEO optimises the content according to a specific geographic region to help you acquire more customers.
-It focuses on the timing of the trade, meaning if you can provide a service at the exact time someone is seeking it, you’ll have a deal.
+Local SEO optimises the content according to business SEO best practices to help you acquire more customers.
+It focuses on the timing of the trade, meaning you’ll have a deal if you can provide a service when someone is seeking it.

 What Are The Benefits Of ‘Google My Business’?

-GMB can boost traffic and make your business well known to your online business by letting more people see it on searches across Google.
+GMB can boost traffic and make your business well known to your online profile by letting more people see it on searches across Google.
 If you are thinking about making a Google My Business profile, then here are some benefits worth considering:

 1. More Visibility In Local Internet Searches

-Growing your reach organically without using any tools takes a lot of time and patience and, at times, doesn’t yield good results.
+Growing your reach organically without using any tools takes a lot of time and patience and sometimes doesn’t yield good results.
 But, making a Google My Business (GMB) profile is an excellent organic way to increase your chances of appearing on the internet searches of your area.

-Have you ever noticed that the first three things that appear when you look up a cafe or restaurant on the internet are Google ads?
+Have you ever noticed that the first three things appearing when business owners look up a cafe or restaurant online are Google Ads?
 These are paid searches and include businesses that have paid an amount to get visibility.

-But just below them, you’ll see a map listing three local businesses, commonly referred to as a local pack or 3-pack.
-Now, these are organic and unpaid results, and you can get a spot in this pack with the help of GMB.
+But just below them, you’ll see Google Maps listing three local businesses, commonly referred to as a local pack or 3-pack.
+These are organic and unpaid results, and you can get a spot in this pack with the help of GMB.

 So, whenever someone searches for a place that falls in your business niche, your store will pop up as a suggestion.
-And if you’ve worked hard enough on the website, a simple online view will turn into a customer.
+And if you’ve worked hard enough on the website, a simple online view will become a customer.

-Creating a new Google My Business account with proper optimisation to get into the local pack gives your business an easy and direct way to connect with the locals.
-When it comes to local SEO, having a GMB account is essential, as 4 out of 5 people use Google to search and Google maps to find local stores and small businesses.
+Creating a new Google My Business profile account with proper optimisation to get into the local pack gives your business profile an easy and direct way to connect with the locals.
+Regarding local SEO, having a GMB account is essential, as 4 out of 5 people use Google to search and Google Maps to find local stores and small businesses.

 2. Better Customer Experience

-A GMB profile gives you the freedom to include your phone number, website URL, business hours, and contact details.
-It also combines Google reviews with those on various other platforms on the internet.
+A GMB profile allows you to include your phone number, website URL, business hours, and contact details.
+It also combines Google reviews with those on various other online platforms.
 Providing such information is crucial in building customer trust and is vital in every marketing stage while they decide on purchasing from you.

-The tool allows you to answer customers’ common questions like how long is the drive to your business from their home?
+The tool allows you to answer customers’ common questions: How long is the drive to your business from their home?
 And will you be open on the weekends?
 Plus, what do other customers think of your services?
 This can optimise conversions for you, giving the customers a satisfying experience.